 Midcontinent Power Sector Collaborative

-The Midcontinent (formerly Midwestern) Power Sector Collaborative (MPSC) brings together power companies—investor-owned utilities, generation and transmission cooperatives, a merchant generator and a municipal joint action agency—together with environmental organizations and state environmental and utility regulators to consider an optimal approach to reducing carbon emissions from existing power plants, should federal regulation move forward.
-The Collaborative is convened by the Great Plains Institute.
+The Midcontinent Power Sector Collaborative (MPSC or the Collaborative) brings together power companies—investor-owned utilities, generation and transmission cooperatives, merchant generators and a municipal joint action agency—together with environmental organizations and state environmental and utility regulators to consider an optimal approach to reduce carbon emissions from existing power plants and meet Clean Power Plan requirements, should the requirements survive legal challenges.
+The Collaborative is convened and staffed by the Great Plains Institute.

-Launched in the Fall of 2011, the Collaborative seeks to inform sound federal policy based on meaningful agreement among coal-based power companies, environmental advocates and regulators in a region that generates most of its electricity from coal.
+Launched in the fall of 2011, the Collaborative seeks to inform sound federal and state policy based on meaningful agreement among power companies, environmental advocates, and regulators in a region that generates most of its electricity from coal.

 In November 2013, Collaborative participants achieved important consensus on an initial set of recommendations, which they presented to senior officials at the U.S. Environmental Protection Agency prior to the drafting of an anticipated federal rule to regulate existing power plant carbon emissions.
-Collaborative participants will build on this effort and make further joint recommendations in the future.
+Collaborative participants built on this effort and made further joint recommendations.

 Please click here to find out about upcoming events related to our work on the Clean Power Plan, including regional workshops.